 Gravestones usually consist of the date of birth and death.
 Additionally, it can comprise of military service, description of relationship in the family, or cause of death.

 It can actually prove to be very surprising to learn everything that records from cemeteries can offer you and your research.
-You may even find that the records that you are able to locate will be able to take your project into entirely new directions that you never would have considered.
+You may even find that the records that you are able to locate will be able to take your family tree into entirely new directions that you never would have considered.

 Information about deaths and births can often be found in cemetery records.
 Although Christian and Jewish cemeteries and burial spots are usually most interesting to genealogists, the practice of creating cemeteries or other burial areas for groups of people is several thousand years old.
 The following are types of cemetery records that genealogists need to look for:

-- Cemetery Deed and Plot Registers
+Cemetery Deed and Plot Registers

 Monument (Gravestone) Inscriptions